 In its comparative analysis of residential heating systems, research firm Newport Partners used sophisticated building modeling software to answer the question with real data.
 “You hear a lot of industry buzz about heat pumps being uncomfortable in the winter season, especially when outdoor temperatures are cold,” says Mike Moore, a consulting engineer with Newport.
-“We wanted to find a way to try and quantify it.”

 The question of comfort

 Comfort is an inherently subjective measure, so quantifying it can be difficult.
-ASHRAE fellow and Kansas State University professor Frederick Rohles discussed a particularly interesting study confirming that subjectivity in “Temperature & Temperament: A Psychologist Looks at Comfort.”
+ASHRAE fellow and Kansas State University professor Frederick Rohles discussed a particularly interesting study confirming that subjectivity in “Temperature & Temperament: A Psychologist Looks at Comfort“.
 The professor had been puzzled by the fact that a study’s participants felt colder in one test chamber than another, even though the two chambers were kept at an identical 74 degrees.
-But he quickly identified the problem: One of the chambers was a walk-in commercial refrigerator, so the study participants felt psychologically colder there.
+However, he quickly identified the problem: One of the chambers was a walk-in commercial refrigerator, so the study participants felt psychologically colder there.
 After outfitting the room with carpeting and furniture, Rohles ran the study again.
 Not only did participants now feel warmer in the redesigned chamber, but simply adding the embellishments was the equivalent of raising the temperature 2.5 degrees.

 In homes heated by forced air systems, the temperature of heated air being delivered through the supply registers can have both a psychological and physical impact on occupant comfort.
 “If the air temperature [being supplied at the register] is below your skin temperature, then you are going to have the perception of being cooled, especially when there is a velocity of air across your body,” Moore says.
-So for the study, Newport assumed that when supply air temperatures are at or below typical body temperature — slightly less than 100 degrees Fahrenheit — many people feel cool and uncomfortable.
+Thus, Newport assumed that when supply air temperatures are at or below typical body temperature — slightly less than 100 degrees Fahrenheit — many people feel cool and uncomfortable.

 If the air temperature [being supplied at the register] is below your skin temperature, then you are going to have the perception of being cooled.